Skip to content

 Sorted Set: chicory:delayed:default

-Score (timestamp) | Value (task JSON)
+Score (timestamp) | Value (binary task data)

 Comparison with Celery